LiNk-NY/BiocArchive/README.md

-To check whether all packages are within the valid time interval of the Bioconductor release, the `valid()` function will compare package versions with those in the `RSPM` repository.
+To check whether all packages are within the valid time interval of the Bioconductor release, the `valid()` function will compare package versions with those in the `P3M` repository.

 ``` r
 valid(version = "3.14")